Top 8 Languages for E-commerce purposes: Boosting Global Reach Through Effective Translation

 Japanese is the second most popular Asian language.
 It is used by almost 125 million people.
 Japan itself boasts one of the largest economies in the world, as well as a stable consumer market.
 Foreign expansion to the Land of the Rising Sun is therefore a move with perspectives for the future.

 Both Chinese and Japanese are among the most-frequently mentioned business languages.
 Every year the number of job offers for people who know these languages is growing.
-Many global companies, especially those operating in the technology sector, have their headquarters, branches, wholesalers, production plants or warehouses in Asia.
+Many global companies, especially those operating in the technology sector, have their headquarters, branches, wholesalers, production plants, or warehouses in Asia.
+E-commerce localization into these languages opens up huge opportunities.

 Spanish is the third most popular language on the web (8% of all content).
 It is used by almost 550 million people in the world.
-It is also in the top 10 languages that is chosen as the second one to learn.
+It is also in the top 10 languages chosen as a second language to learn.
+This makes it a high-potential market for e-commerce translation.

 Spanish is an official language in 20 countries.
 In total, Spanish is spoken in as many as 135 countries or their regions.
 There are different variations and dialects, but the differences still make them mutually understandable.

 Portuguese is the ninth most spoken language in the world.
 Its Brazilian variety has a big influence on it.
 In total, Portuguese is spoken by almost 258 million people in the world.
-Besides, it is an official language in Equatorial Guinea, East Timor and even in Macau.
-So it can be found in different parts of the world.
+Besides, it is an official language in Equatorial Guinea, East Timor, and even in Macau.
+So it can be found in different parts of the world, making it key for global e-commerce.

 Italian is the language spoken by 125 million people.
 Apart from Italy, it is the official language of the Vatican and San Marino.
-It can often be heard in France, Malta, Switzerland and Istria, an area on the border of Croatia, Italy and Slovenia.
+It can often be heard in France, Malta, Switzerland, and Istria, an area on the border of Croatia, Italy, and Slovenia.
+For international customers, e-commerce translation services for these languages are invaluable.

-French is spoken by about 80 million people, of which about 67 million are native French, about 4.5 million Belgians, about 1.5 million Swiss, and about 8 million inhabitants of regions of Canada where many companies have to communicate in the two official languages of the country – English and French.
-By translating your shop into both of them, you can successfully target the Canadian market.
+French is spoken by about 80 million people, of whom about 67 million are native French, about 4.5 million Belgians, about 1.5 million Swiss, and about 8 million inhabitants of regions of Canada where many companies have to communicate in the two official languages of the country – English and French.
+By translating your website into both of them, you can successfully target the Canadian market.

 In total, French has the status of an official language in as many as 22 countries around the world.
-These include, for example, Monaco, Luxembourg, Haiti and Madagascar.
+These include, for example, Monaco, Luxembourg, Haiti, and Madagascar.
+For these markets, effective e-commerce translation is a must.

-In 2022, PayPal conducted a research where 57% of online shoppers said they buy products internationally.
+In 2022, PayPal conducted research where 57% of online shoppers said they buy products internationally.
 Two out of five global online consumers have made such purchases in the last three months.
+This underscores the need for international e-commerce strategies.

-In another research, the majority of online shoppers said that they mainly pay attention to online shops where product descriptions (67%), product reviews (63%), purchasing process (63%) and homepage (62%) are translated into their native language.
-It is easier for them to make a purchase decision.
+In another research, the majority of online shoppers said that they mainly pay attention to online stores where product descriptions (67%), product reviews (63%), purchasing process (63%), and homepage (62%) are translated into their native language.
+This shows how a seamless online shopping experience is tied to translation.
+It is easier for them to make a purchase decision, leading to higher conversion rates.

 Nevertheless, not only translations of e-shops generate profits.
 84% of marketers say that content localization has contributed to increasing their profit.
 According to a study conducted by Adotas, as much as 86% of localized mobile ads performed better than their English-language counterparts.

 In addition, translations also have a big impact on organic search results.
-Localization of phrases makes it possible for online shops to accurately target foreign consumers with their offer.
+Localization of phrases makes it possible for online stores to accurately target foreign consumers with their offer.
 41% of marketers say that they localize their SEO for all markets they are present in, while the remaining 40% do so for selected markets.
 However, action is necessary to get noticed on the internet.
+This is where multilingual SEO becomes essential.

-In general, the global e-commerce sales are estimated to reach $7.4 billion by 2025, with international online customers expected to play the largest role in this growth.
-Therefore, translations have become an inseparable element of e-business.
+In general, global e-commerce sales are estimated to reach $7.4 billion by 2025, with international online customers expected to play the largest role in this ecommerce growth.
+Therefore, translations have become an inseparable element of e-business in a globalized world.

 First of all, you must ensure unique descriptions.
 Even if you get ready descriptions from the manufacturer whose goods you sell, you cannot simply add them on your foreign language pages.
 First of all, because they contribute to building your image on the internet.
 Often these are technical descriptions or repeatable slogans that will not have the best impact on associations with your brand.
-So adapt them to the customers you want to persuade to buy, try to speak their language, convince them of the benefits of shopping at your place.
+So adapt them to the customers you want to persuade to buy, try to speak their local language, convince them of the benefits of shopping at your place.
+This ensures a seamless user experience.

 Therefore, it is best to create descriptions of products and services in the shop’s native language, and then have them translated.
-The translator will localize them in the target language, taking into account the cultural context, and at the same time apply your tone of voice.
+A professional translator or linguist will localize them in the target language, taking into account the cultural context, and at the same time apply your tone of voice.
+This is why human translation is often preferred over machine translation or automatic translation for critical e-commerce content.

 You don’t feel like you have the appropriate skills to create extensive product descriptions or you just don’t know how to do it?
 Sometimes a few words are enough.
 Make sure not to duplicate content.
 For more details, you can refer customers to your blog.
 And if you don’t have one, it’s a good time to start.
 This is one of the best ways to add new content to the e-shop website, which will ensure its positioning.

-Besides, it’s no secret that duplicate content is not accepted by Google.
+Besides, it’s no secret that duplicate content is not accepted by Google Translate or other search engines.
 If the search engine detects duplicate content in your online shop, its visibility in the page ranking will be very low.
 The low visibility of your shop will make it difficult to be found online, so your plan of increasing its revenue may fail.

 You certainly often pay attention to customer reviews if you are not entirely sure whether a given product will be suitable.
 Online shoppers do this a lot.
 They check the ratings, read the comments.
 Customer feedback is a great way to make your product/service descriptions more attractive.
 You can encourage both local and global customers to do so.